ashupednekar/dotfiles/README.md

 ## Included Configurations

 - **Alacritty**: Configuration for the Alacritty terminal emulator.
+(P.S, recently switched to ghostty on mac, still prefer alacritty on linux rn...)
 - **i3**: Configuration for the i3 window manager.
 - **i3status**: Configuration for the i3status bar.
 - **Neovim**: Configuration for the Neovim text editor.